avargasv/ContribsGH2-Z/PostZ.md

 ----------------------------------------------------------------------------------------------------------------

 As we can see, the parallel version took about a quarter of the time of the sequential one.
 The times shown are for a laptop with 4 Intel I7 cores.
-The organization used for the comparison, "revelation", has 24 repositories.

 The trace of a second call to our service using the parallel version with the same parameters and organization, shows: